-Long ago, in a land far away (called medieval Northern Europe), brides were presented with their wedding ring at the tip of a sword.
-Nowadays the options are endless.
-Civil weddings, and purely spiritual non-religious weddings, offer more creative opportunities for a symbolic marriage ceremony.
-Here are eight alternative unity ceremony ideas for your wedding.
+Civil weddings, and purely spiritual non-religious weddings, offer more creative options for a symbolic marriage ceremony.
+The opportunities are endless, so here are just 8 of our favourite alternative unity ceremony ideas for your wedding.

 A growing favourite wedding trend, the sand ceremony is a wonderful ceremony alternative.
 Its meaning is simple and beautiful: two becoming one.
 The bride and groom mix two different colours of sand into one container, thereby symbolising their lives and hearts entwined.
 Once combined, it would be extremely difficult to separate the sand out again, just as the couple are so joined together.

 The pouring of the sand can take place at any time before, after or during the wedding vows and ring exchange.
 Usually there’s a container each for the bride and groom with their respective sand colours inside.
 A third container sits empty until, after the officiate has explained the ceremony and its meaning, the bride or groom pours some of her/his sand into the empty container.
 Their partner does the same afterwards, and then the couple pour their remaining sand together so that the two colours mix.

 Infuse even more meaning into this ceremony by collecting your sand from a favourite beach, or even include your children in the ceremony—you can have more than three sand containers, with the sand to symbolise anything from shared love or spirituality.

 A lot like the sand ceremony, this ceremony blends two colours into one.
-It’s advised that you begin experimenting with colours before the wedding so that the mixing gives a colour you really like.
+We advise that you begin experimenting with colours before the wedding so that the mixing gives a colour you really like.
 Unlike with the sand ceremony, where you can get clear layers and blended layers, water really mixes together.